Eirek/identidock/README.md

 # identidock

-Simple WebApp in docker with Jenkins.
+Simple Webapp in docker with Jenkins.